huggingface/blog/leaderboards-on-the-hub-contextual.md

 ## How to Submit?

-We are taking submissions for both the test set and validation set.
-Following is the procedure to make submissions for each.
+We are accepting submissions for both the test and validation sets.
+Please, follow the corresponding procedure below.

 ### Validation Set Submission

-To submit your validation results to the leaderboard, you can run our auto-evaluation code (Evaluation Pipeline with GPT4), following the instructions [here](https://github.com/rohan598/ConTextual?tab=readme-ov-file#-evaluation-pipeline-gpt-4).
+To submit your validation results to the leaderboard, you can run our auto-evaluation code (Evaluation Pipeline with GPT4), following [these instructions](https://github.com/rohan598/ConTextual?tab=readme-ov-file#-evaluation-pipeline-gpt-4).

 We expect submissions to be json format as shown below: